 - Provide a clear, one-sentence explanation of how each type of data will be used

-- Include a link to a full, simple terms privacy notice, but keep the essential points on the form itself
+- Include a link to a full privacy notice (written in simple terms), but keep the essential points on the form itself

 - Ensure that consent preferences are stored in the CRM and can be updated at any time by the supporter